Mellanox/libvma/README.txt

 Number of spare receive buffer CQ holds to allow for filling up QP while full receive buffers are being processes inside VMA.
 Default value is 256 buffers

+VMA_OFFLOADED_SOCKETS
+Create all sockets as offloaded/not-offloaded by default.
+Value of 1 is for offloaded, 0 for not-offloaded.
+Default value is 1 (Enabled)

 VMA_TIMER_RESOLUTION_MSEC
 Control VMA internal thread wakeup timer resolution (in milli seconds)